 Are you making these common small business funding mistakes?

-In fact, there are lots of thriving businesses that has gone into extinction as a result of funding-related mistakes, and this is why you need to avoid repeating such mistakes so as not to follow suit.
+In fact, many thriving businesses have gone into extinction as a result of funding-related mistakes, and this is why you need to avoid repeating such mistakes so as not to follow suit.

 Without any hesitation, let’s get started!